- Given a list of lists

 Here’s the promised explainer on list comprehension—a critical Python feature:

-In case you haven’t already, check out my book Python One-Liners that contains my condensed knowledge on how to write concise and effective Python code in a single line!
-It’s fun to build your one-liner superpower!! ??
+In case you haven’t already, check out my book Python One-Liners which contains my condensed knowledge on how to write concise and effective Python code in a single line!
+It’s fun to build your one-liner superpower!!

 Python One-Liners Book: Master the Single Line First!